kenwilliford/SHERLOC_DPP_PDS/README.md

-# SHERLOC Data Processing Pipeline
+# SHERLOC Data Processing and Visualization

 A data processing pipeline for publicly available SHERLOC data in the PDS archive